 A couple of months ago, I bought a new Android smartphone.
-When I started looking for apps to install on it, I thought about what I wanted my phone to do for me, turning to the wide selection of Japanese apps to help my studies.
+When I started looking for language learning apps to install on it, I thought about what I wanted my phone to do for me, turning to the wide selection of Japanese apps to help my studies.

 iPhone user?
 Check out our list of best iPhone Japanese learning apps